Locations starting from Windows 7:

 Information of interest

 Shellbag entries are stored in registry as a tree-like data structure, with the root target having the topmost BagMRU key.
 This allows the reconstitution of the browsed directories arborescence.
-Each sub-target (subdirectory for example) of the parent target are then represented with both:
+Each sub-target (subdirectory for example) of the parent target is then represented with both:

 • A registry sub-key, named with a numerical value (starting from 0).